Single-Course Engelsk 10 ECTS

 Overall Course Objectives

-The aim of the course is to give the student a solid basis for analysis and processing of analog and digital signals emanating from either deterministic or stochastic system.
-The major emphasize is on signal examples from the medical world, and practical introduction to analysis and processing of signals is given through computer demonstrations and exercises.
-The program Matlab is used for the exercises in combination with different signals from the medical word (e.g. ECG and medical ultrasound).
-The main emphasize is here on stochastic signals.
-The course contains a number of computer exercises in Matlab.
+The course aims to provide students with a strong foundation for analyzing and processing both analog and digital signals from deterministic or stochastic systems.
+The primary focus is on signal examples from the medical field.
+Practical introductions to signal analysis and processing are given through computer demonstrations and exercises.
+Matlab/Python is used extensively in the exercises to work with various signals from the medical domain, such as ECG and medical ultrasound.
+Emphasis is placed particularly on stochastic signals.
+The course includes several computer exercises in Matlab/Python to reinforce learning.

 See course description in Danish